How to Use Windows Batch File Commands to Automate Repetitive Tasks

 Whetted Your Appetite?

 These are just six batch files you can create to automate tasks on your system.
-If you learn a little more, you’ll be able to accomplish unheralded amounts of activities on your system between batch files and the Command Prompt.
+With more practice, you’ll be able to accomplish unheralded amounts of activities on your system between batch files and the Command Prompt.
 And if that doesn’t suit you, you could always take a look at the Windows PowerShell and AutoHotKey for task automation on Windows .